davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 But recently, methods based on neural networks started succeed and are nowadays state-of-the-art in mostly NLP sequence prediction tasks.

-Most of this methods combine not one simple neural network but several neural networks working in tandem.
+Most of this methods combine not one simple neural network but several neural networks working in tandem, i.e., combining different architectures.
 One important architecture common to all recent methods is recurrent neural network (RNN).

 A RNN introduces the connection between the previous hidden state and current hidden state, and therefore a recurrent layer weight parameters.
 This recurrent layer is designed to store history information.
 When reading through a sequence of words, the input and output layers have: